A Pastor’s Review of The Chosen TV

 “Sorry to The Passion of the Christ but The Chosen is the greatest Christian entertainment I have ever seen” – Faith, 17 yrs old

-My family is in agreement.
-It is the best Christian depiction of the Gospels we have ever seen.
-It is our favorite picture of Jesus and His disciples that we have encountered.
+My whole family is in agreement.
+It is the best depiction of the Gospels we have ever seen.
+It is our favorite picture of Jesus and His disciples outside of the Bible.
 If you read the movie reviews here, you will understand that means a great deal.
 We have seen most of the Christian movies and TV shows out there.
-The Chosen surpasses them all.
-God is love and The Chosen gets this.
+We are also Jesus people.
+We love the Lord and His Word.
+We love Christian movies.

-Real Life with Jesus
+Real Life with Authentic Jesus

 The Chosen is a masterpiece of Christian entertainment.

 If you haven’t watched it, go out and do so.
 You will not be sorry.
 It is also a great introduction to Jesus for those new to the faith and those searching.
 The Chosen just gets Jesus right.
 That is hard to do and makes it worth showing to anyone who will watch.
+I recommend it for those who don’t know Jesus!
+If you are curious, Jesus was a real historical person.
+You can get to know Him.

-I know you likely have warning bells going off right now with the mention of “fictional elements” added.
-I did too, initially.
-But The Chosen balances a clear and authentic telling of the stories of the Gospels with some fictional “coloring in” of the actual men and women involved.
-It uses what we know about them to tell a story consistent with the Biblical account.
+The Chosen is not at all like The Shack.
+Jenkins goes to great lengths to stay faithful to the Bible in its stories.
+He deftly balances a clear and authentic telling of the stories of the Gospels with some fictional “coloring in” of the actual men and women involved.
+The episodes uses what you know about them to tell a story consistent with the Biblical account.

 Jesus Loves the Little Children

 Another great example is the episode centered around Jesus encountering a group of small children.
 It is not in the Bible.
 It is therefore fiction.
 Yet, it is my family’s favorite episode.
 It is also consistent with the Biblical depiction of Jesus.